-The next challenge was directed towards usability evaluation and site redesign, following these steps:
+Todays UI challenge was an usability evaluation and site redesign,

 5. Redesign wireframes (low and mid-fi)